 To avoid rushing, train yourself to speak slower than usual.
 Not only will this improve the clarity of your speech, it will also make your audience hang on to your every word.
 When I encounter disruptive audience members, I make significant pauses to bring their attention back to me.
 It also gives me time to gather my thoughts and compose myself.

-Also, I make sure that I drive my message home by drawing the audience’s attention to my key points.
+Also, I make sure I drive my message home by drawing the audience’s attention to my key points.
 Then, I recap these points during my conclusion as well.

 9. Focus on Your Allies